kreteshq/kretes/README.md

   <a href="https://www.npmjs.com/package/kretes"><img src="https://img.shields.io/npm/v/kretes.svg?style=for-the-badge" alt="Kretes Package on NPM"></a>
   <a href="https://www.youtube.com/playlist?list=PLhXZp00uXBk72m_G7E2Bshzd7PDpaInE1"><img src="https://img.shields.io/badge/YouTube-Watch%20Screencasts-red?style=for-the-badge" alt="Kretes related screencasts on YouTube"></a>
 </a>

-Kretes is a **programming environment** for building modern web applications using TypeScript & Node.js with « batteries included » approach.
-It is an **integrated** solution that optimizes for programmers productivity by reducing choices and incorporating community conventions.

 ## Table of Contents